Dennis Brutus: Life in the United States

-When his British passport was cancelled in the wake of Zimbabwe's independence in 1980, he was threatened with deportation and fought a protracted and highly publicized legal battle until 1983 when he was granted asylum in the United States.
+When his British passport was cancelled in the wake of Zimbabwe's independence in 1980, he was threatened with deportation, and he fought a protracted and highly publicized legal battle until 1983, when he was granted asylum in the United States.
 He continued to participate in protests against the apartheid government while teaching in the United States.

-He was eventually "unbanned" by the South African government in 1990 and in 1991 he became one of the sponsors of the Committee for Academic Freedom in Africa.
+He was eventually "unbanned" by the South African government in 1990, and in 1991 he became one of the sponsors of the Committee for Academic Freedom in Africa.

-Brutus taught at Amherst College, Cornell University, and Swarthmore College before heading, in 1986, to the University of Pittsburgh, where he served a professor of African Literature until his retirement.
+Brutus taught at Amherst College, Cornell University, and Swarthmore College, before heading, in 1986, to the University of Pittsburgh, where he served a professor of African Literature until his retirement.

 Return to South Africa, poetry and activism

 He returned to South Africa and was based at the University of KwaZulu-Natal, where he often contributed to the annual Poetry Africa Festival hosted by the university and supported activism against neo-liberal policies in contemporary South Africa through working with NGOs.

 In December 2007, Brutus was to be inducted into the South African Sports Hall of Fame.
 At the induction ceremony, he publicly turned down his nomination, stating:

 According to fellow writer Olu Oguibe, interim Director of the Institute for African American Studies at the University of Connecticut, "Brutus was arguably Africa's greatest and most influential modern poet after Leopold Sedar Senghor and Christopher Okigbo, certainly the most widely-read, and no doubt among the world's finest poets of all time.
 More than that, he was a fearless campaigner for justice, a relentless organizer, an incorrigible romantic, and a great humanist and teacher."

-Brutus died of prostate cancer on 26 December 2009, at his home in Cape Town, South Africa.
+Brutus died on 26 December 2009, aged 85, at his home in Cape Town, South Africa, from prostate cancer.
 He is survived by two sisters, eight children including his son Anthony, nine grandchildren, and four great-grandchildren.

-The Dennis Brutus Tapes: Essays at Autobiography, edited by Bernth Lindfors, was published in 2011, including transcripts of tapes recorded when he was a Visiting Professor at the University of Texas at Austin in 1974–75, reflecting on his life and career.
+The Dennis Brutus Tapes: Essays at Autobiography, edited by Bernth Lindfors, was published in 2011, including transcripts of tapes recorded when he was a visiting professor at the University of Texas at Austin in 1974–75, reflecting on his life and career.